yukimoki/SociauxAntenne/README.md

 # OnlyMobile.py

-! the script must be executed in his own dir
+! the script must be executed with pyton3 in his own dir

 The script takes all *SUP_\** tables in tables dir and wrtite new ones *MOBILE_\** in the same dir.
 New tables only include emitters with type is in *typeEMRfilter.txt* or other elements holding this type of emitter.